Travis (chimpanzee): In media

 News reports of the incident spread as far away as Ireland, China, and Russia.
 The attack, reminiscent of another one that occurred four years earlier in California, provoked discussion by sources such as Time magazine and primatologists Jane Goodall and Frans de Waal about the logic of keeping such exotic animals as pets.

 Reality television actress Kim Kardashian received criticism for posting photos of her family with a three-year-old chimpanzee on her blog only days after the attack.
 The chimpanzee had been rented for her television show, Keeping Up with the Kardashians.
 She apologized and noted, "I understand my timing was not appropriate, and it was insensitive of me.
 What happened to the woman that was attacked by the chimpanzee was devastating.
 In no way did I mean to insult or offend anyone by posting these pictures."

 Travis's escape and Charla's subsequent attack were used as part of the "Chimps" episode of Animal Planet's 2010–2011 documentary series Fatal Attractions.
-Sound from the original 911 call, radio traffic from Travis' police shooting, and the aftermath of the hunt were used in it.
+Sound from the original 911 call and radio traffic from Travis' police shooting was used in it.
 In June 2009, American deathcore band Suicide Silence released their second album No Time to Bleed, featuring the track "...And Then She Bled", a song recreation of the 911 emergency phone call placed by Sandra during the attack.

 A similar attack is depicted in the 2022 film Nope, in which an animal actor chimpanzee named Gordy is startled on the set and attacks his human costars before being shot dead by police.
 In the film, a young girl mauled by him is shown years later to wear a mesh covering over her severely disfigured face similar to the one worn by Charla.